CompassionCH/compassion-accounting/account_analytic_attribution/README.rst

 Analytic attribution
 ====================

-This module is meant to be the successor of Odoo 8 Analytic Defaults and Analytic Plans.
+This module is meant to be the successor of Odoo 8 Analytic Plans.
 However, it works a bit differently.
 Instead of directly dispatch analytic lines into several analytic accounts, you can setup rules on how you want to perform the distribution, and distribution will be done periodically (or can be triggered manually).